AbdullahTas123/tic-tac-toe-react/README.md

-# TIC TAC TOE GAME with REACT
+# Tic-Tac-Toe Game with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).